king-millez/snapmap-archiver/README.md

 snapmap-archiver -o [OUTPUT DIR] -l="[LATITUDE],[LONGITUDE]"
 ```

-Unfortunately you have to use the arbitrary `-l="lat,lon"` rather than just `-l "lat,lon"` when parsing negative numbers as `argsparse` interprets said numbers as extra arguments.
+Unfortunately you have to use the arbitrary `-l="lat,lon"` (with the equals sign) rather than just `-l "lat,lon"` when parsing negative numbers as `argsparse` interprets said numbers as extra arguments.

 ### Optional Arguments